yucoder14/myterminal/README.md

 - [x] spawn a shell; using forkpty, ~~select, fd_set, and fds~~ ended up using fcntl
 - [x] figure out how to send/display keystrokes with wxWidgets
 - [x] have a basic framework before I go crazy
+- [x] Correctly send typed keys, and signals (right now it crashes when I do Ctrl-C)
+- [ ] handle arrow keys correctly
 - [ ] refactor code in a way that's not as clutters as it is currently
-- [ ] Correctly send typed keys, and signals (right now it crashes when I do Ctrl-C)
 - [ ] figure out how to parse
 - [ ] Set up CMake just for kicks
 - [ ] Scrolling